Monica Schipper/Getty Images for The Pioneer Woman Magazine

-Alton Brown begins with three large eggs which are whisked together with a pinch of kosher salt, one grind of black pepper and three tablespoons whole milk until light and foamy.
-The mixture is then stirred slowly with a rubber or silicone spatula.
-The significance of the Good Eats star’s favorite scrambled egg recipe (not surprisingly) is in the technique and in the details.
-Brown always makes sure to serve his perfectly cooked eggs on a warm plate and always allows the eggs to rest for one minute before serving.
+“Good Eats” mastermind Alton Brown begins with three large eggs, which are whisked together in a bowl with a pinch of kosher salt, one grind of black pepper and three tablespoons of whole milk until light and foamy.
+The mixture is then added to a pan over high heat (after letting a tablespoon of butter melt) and stirred slowly with a rubber or silicone spatula.
+Once the eggs begin to set, he turns the heat down to low while continuing to fold the eggs around the pan, and transfers them to a warm plate as soon as they’re no longer runny.

 More From The Daily Meal: